You did everything right.

 Why Do Some Bowlers Use a Strike Ball and a Spare Ball?

-When trying to bowl strikes a lot of bowlers choose to use a heavy performance ball with a high hook potential and more backend action for revs.
+When trying to bowl strikes, many bowlers choose to use a heavy performance ball with a high hook potential and more backend action for revs.

-Many choose to use these powerful balls in order to get fast high hook throws with a lot of revs in order to build enough power to blast through the pins.
+Many choose to use these powerful balls to get fast high hook throws with a lot of revs and build enough power to blast through the pins.

 Unfortunately, this method is not one hundred percent effective, and tricky spares and splits can occur after the bowling ball has blasted through the pocket.